Whether you want to be dominant in conversations, or simply learn to speak with more confidence, there is good news:

 So while they want to get all the facts, they also want to do so efficiently.

-Interviewers and TV hosts often offer good examples for this behavior.
+Interviewers and TV hosts often offer good examples of this behavior.

 Albeit not all journalists are necessarily dominant, they sometimes are forced to lead the interaction by the very demands of their job: to keep things simple and engaging for the audience.